Tiritibambix/TrimCal/README.md

 # TrimCal
-A minimal Python script to filter out past events from an .ics calendar file without any external dependencies.

-# Filter ICS Events

 A Python script to filter out past events from an `.ics` (iCalendar) file, keeping only those that occur on or after a specified threshold date.